ninecrows/Gnu-Emacs-Related/README.md

 little bit but I'm sure there's much more in there than I've seen so far...not quite sure how to get systems to auto-load packages but I expect that can be arranged...

+Looking at the list of packages that I've got stored in local lisp, it is clear that I need to do some weeding sometime soon.